An ACORD 25 Certificate of Liability Insurance is a document that proves you have liability insurance coverage.

 For example, let’s say you own a carpentry firm.
 You recently received a verbal agreement to do a job for a general contractor who builds luxury homes.

 However, before signing a contract, the contractor asks for a copy of your certificate of liability insurance.
-He requests it because he doesn’t want to be held liable if you or one of your employees damaged someone’s property or injured a third party while working at a construction site.
+They request it because they don’t want to be held liable if you or one of your employees damaged someone’s property or injured a third party while working at a construction site.

 The COI you receive from your issuing insurer gives you proof of insurance and shows that you’re covered in case something goes wrong.
 Your certificate of liability insurance is your ticket to securing the contract.